Post Summary: Silence Is What Ends These Relationships, Not Bad Work

 Six weeks had gone by.
 Two pages were done.
 Two.
 In six weeks.
 A shopping cart build should take time, but six weeks for two pages isn’t thoroughness.
 That’s stagnation.
 The client was stuck in a relationship where money was being spent, time was passing, and almost nothing was getting built.

 She signed up with us.
 We took over the entire project.
 Within less than a month, the site was complete.
 Not just the shopping cart, the full build.
 Product pages, service pages, a complete brand redesign.
-We helped her choose WordPress with WooCommerce for the cart because it saves money compared to Shopify’s monthly fees, and then we included a training session so she could manage her own products without calling us every time she needed to add an item or adjust a price.
+We helped her choose an open-source cart because it saves money against the platforms that charge monthly for the same thing, and then we included a training session so she could manage her own products without calling us every time she needed to add an item or adjust a price.
 That’s what hands-off website design looks like after the build is done.

 And here’s where the “above and beyond” part comes in.
 Though again, to us it’s just doing the job right.
 While reviewing her brand materials, we noticed she was using the trademark symbol on her logo.
 But her trademark application had expired.
 She didn’t know.
 If she’d continued using that symbol without an active application, she could have opened herself up to legal issues.
 Someone could have challenged it, or worse, she could have been flagged for misrepresentation.
 We advised her to remove it immediately until the application was renewed.